DePaul Univ: Secure Design: Course and Experimentation Workshop

 A0105: Ability to tailor technical and planning information to a customer’s level of understanding.

-[NOT PROVIDED IN SOLICITATION], [NOT PROVIDED IN SOLICITATION].
 The ability to hold IoT-enabled workshops is recommended.
 Modules can be used separately or in whole.
 Syllabi, teaching materials, student materials, readings, and activities are provided.
 Curriculum overall focus on interaction and graphic design aspects of cybersecurity workforce as well as focus on IoT.